Missing University of Illinois student found dead - NewsBreak

 Missing University of Illinois student found dead

 Peoria, Ill.
-(WMBD) — Missing 18-year-old Deven Lane was found dead in Peoria Wednesday.
+(WMBD) — 18-year-old Deven Lane was found dead in Peoria Wednesday.

 According to Peoria Police and Peoria County Coroner Jamie Harwood, the University of Illinois student was found dead Wednesday around 4 p.m. near the 5500 block of N. Graceland in Peoria.